SLAPaper/ComfyUI-Image-Selector/README.md

 ## Usage

+### Selectors

-There are two nodes, one is `ImageSelector` under `image` category, another is `LatentSelecotr` under `latent` category.
-One is images and one for latent images.
+There are two Selector nodes, one is `ImageSelector` under `image` category, another is `LatentSelecotr` under `latent` category.
+One is for images and one for latent images.

 Input: a list of selected indexes, start with 1 (not 0, sorry), seperated by comma.